 Chapter 4 - Children Of Tomorrow

-The service day was ending.
-David was glad for that fact.
-After twenty-three areas of non-stop servicing; replacing droid parts, cleaning micro-filtered air processors and washing out five oversized enzyme storage tanks - David was ready to head home and forget the events that happened.
+The service day was ending and David was glad for that fact.
+After twenty-three areas of non-stop servicing (replacing droid parts, cleaning micro-filtered air processors and washing out five oversized enzyme storage tanks), David was ready to head home and forget the events that happened.
 Angela informed him of one more job to attend and he agreed with understandable reluctance.
-It was at the Child Training Centre, an area he’d never done in his life - ever.
-The service was uncomplicated to do; replace the door sensor mechanism for a functioning one.
+It was at the Child Training Centre, an area he’d never done in his life – ever.
+The service needed was uncomplicated; replace the door sensor mechanism for a functioning one.
 Any HSA could do it… why did it have to be him, specifically?

 He headed for the nearest transport terminal and prepared for the journey.
 Just as he was about to join the other group of human attendants, he saw the blonde woman again standing among them.
 Their eyes met and there was an awkwardness that never happened before in all the time he saw her.
-As much as he didn’t want to talk to her, the urge to do so stirred inside him again.
-He felt awful the way she left and for not correcting his mistake by apologizing for nearly getting her ended.
+As much as he didn’t want to talk to her this time, the compulsion to do so was hard to ignore.
+He felt awful for not correcting his mistake and apologizing for nearly getting her terminated.
 He took a few bold steps forward, but then halted as a pair of TMDs came up to the group.

 “Jeff 07402, your expiry date has arrived.
 Your service is no longer required.”

 David watched the poor man get dragged away and shouted for the others to help him.
 Every time it happened, someone would shout for help or beg the machines for an extension.
 It would never come.
-The lack of sympathy is not to be apathetic or a sheer disregard for life, but rather just the way thing were in the here and now.
+The lack of sympathy wasn’t to be apathetic or a sheer disregard for life, but rather just the way thing where in this controlled world.
 Once the man went out of sight, David looked up and saw that the blonde had disappeared.
 She had already stepped on board and took a seat at the back.
 He wanted to get onto the transport, but that meant taking a risk running over there and stepping in before the doors shut completely.
 The bitterness from their previous encounter was enough to make him think twice about such a bold action, he figured it wasn’t worth the possibility of being rejected by her and what could he possibly say to make things right?

 The transit started its way past him and he gazed longingly at the woman seated at the back.
 There was no return glance to him.
 Not even the usual smile or wave they shared whenever they passed by one another.
 Whatever he thought they had was now over.